 For two decades the IHR has recognised the value of digital resources to historians.
 IHR Digital encompasses many of the IHR’s existing online activities, but also allows us to explore new opportunities for transforming the way in which historians conduct their research.

-This is a very exciting time for the IHR, and we hope that you will follow our progress over the next months and years.
 For more information about IHR Digital, and what it might be able to offer you Contact IHR Digital.

 One year before its launch the IHR held a Digital Colloquium, inviting people from digital humanities and history to come and hear about what the IHR is doing and, most importantly, to respond by saying what they wanted or expected from the IHR's digital arm.